User-Defined Elements

 ? @mydata SDEV

-Reading data from a file into a user defined element will make loops faster, when that data is used in a loop hundreds or thousands of times.
+Reading data from a file into a user defined element will make a loop faster that uses this data, the more so the more number of passes that loop goes through.

-(Loops will be discussed later.
+(Loops will be discussed later, see chapter Loops.
 In a loop, elements from a data list can be addressed individually.)

-There is no hard limit for the amount of data that can be contained in a user-defined element.
+There is no hard limit for the amount of data that can be contained in a user-defined element, it can be hundreds of thousands of numbers.

 Using UDEs for User-Defined Operators

-This is a main purpose of user-defined elements: they let you create your own operators.
+This is the other main purpose of user-defined elements: they let you create your own operators.

 While user-defined operators cannot do anything that could not also be done with Hypatia'a buit-in operators, they can make things a lot easier.